 Protesting the murder of George Floyd, Washington, D.C.
 June 6, 2020.
 Photo credit Ted Eytan, Licensed CC-BY SA 4.0

 In “The White Republic and The Struggle for Racial Justice,” Bob Wing contended that the U.S. state is racist to the core, and this has specific implications for our movements’ work going forward, especially the need to replace this racist state with an anti-racist state.
 Here Bill Fletcher, Jr. kicks off a series of responses to Bob Wing’s article.
 “What I would add to what Bob has argued is that the fightback must necessitate the building of the politics of a “new majority,” he writes.
-OrgUp has published a number of other responses as well; we encourage readers to add your voice, and to check out the contributions from Gerald Horne, Erin Heaney, Peter Olney & Rand Wilson, and Van Gosse.
+OrgUp has published a number of other responses as well; we encourage readers to add your voice, and to check out the contributions from Gerald Horne, Erin Heaney, Peter Olney & Rand Wilson, Van Gosse, and Barry Eidlin.
+This discussion then wraps up with some concluding thoughts by Bob Wing.

 Build the Politics of a New Majority